ID Theft information from the Office of Consumer Protection

 To put a security freeze on your credit report, send a written request by certified mail to the credit reporting agency, with proper identification, and with the required fee.
 Unless you are an identity theft victim and can provide a valid police report, each credit bureau may charge a fee of up to $10 to place the freeze.
 (The fee is subject to annual increases at the beginning of each year, based on the CPI.)

 You may want to contact each credit bureau to confirm the amount of the fee and any special information they need with your request.
-The addresses and telephone numbers for the three main credit bureaus are listed below.
-Internet website addresses for each bureau are shown with the sample letters.
 Be sure to check each credit bureau's website for the most current information on security freezes.

 How to make changes to your security freeze